 From the GNU Build System point of view, the distinction between architecture-dependent files and architecture-independent files is based exclusively on the directory variable used to specify their installation destination.
 In the list of directory variables we provided earlier (see Section 2.2.3 [Standard Directory Variables], page 4), all the variables based on exec-prefix designate architecture-dependent directories whose files will be installed by make install-exec.
 The others designate architecture-independent directories and will serve files installed by make install-data.
-See Chapter 12 [Install], page 91, for more details.
+See Section 12.2 [The Two Parts of Install], page 93, for more details.